-- District Monitoring Cells with one Assistant Director one Superintendent and supporting staff are created in all districts exclusively to monitor the implementation. - The implementation is being reviewed regularly with Head Masters through Video Conferences and workshops on RTG satisfaction issues. - Centralised monitoring system is introduced.
-The inspecting officers will visit by surprise random-computer generated school and review the scheme. - To maintain quality and uniformity supply Oil and Dal to school points is centralised with effect from September 2018 Oil is supplied by AP Oil.Fed. - The School Management is empowered to get the underweight and spoiled eggs replaced with quality eggs.
+- ❖ District Monitoring Cells with one Assistant Director one Superintendent and supporting staff are created in all districts exclusively to monitor the implementation. - ❖ The implementation is being reviewed regularly with Head Masters through Video Conferences and workshops on RTG satisfaction issues. - Centralised monitoring system is introduced.
+The inspecting officers will visit by surprise random-computer generated school and review the scheme. - ❖ The School Management is empowered to get the underweight and spoiled eggs replaced with quality eggs.
 Expenditure towards replacement is borne by the Supplying Agency.